ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 ## Jobs to carry out (Here for now)

-- Make more modules!
+- Make/reoptimize more modules!

 - Improve ClickGUI

 - Add a video showcasing the client (ModuleMaster64's job)
-- reopimize modules
-- PLEASE NO SPOTIFY.
-Thanks! (oh ok 🕘 - MM64)

   ## Goals (May not be added)

 - ForceOP Module (MM64 and ProgMEM's Job, forceop like means u can ban the owner in a server :D) (May not be added/ may not work)

-- Nuker
+- Nuker (I dont think this will work - MM64.)

-- Force Creative / Inventory Modification
+- Force Creative / Inventory Modification (like thrax client - was made by 7GrandDad i think)

-- Command Block modification (in survival)
+- Command Block modification (in survival mode.
+Again could be possible - MM64)

-- Working FLY / Airjump
+- Working FLY / Airjump (this can be possible if RealPacket does the reset to the desync. this is also for nofall. see this https://codeberg.org/RealPacket/VapeForMiniblox/pulls/7

 - Disabler